Dissent grows as IOC battles to keep Tokyo Games on track

 Wickenheiser, who competed in five Winter Games in ice hockey and at the 2000 Summer Olympics in softball, said continuing with the Games as planned ignored the challenges posed by the coronavirus pandemic.

 “This crisis is bigger than even the Olympics,” Wickenheiser said in a statement on Twitter.
 “Athletes can’t train.
 Attendees can’t travel plan.
-Sponsors and marketers can’t market with a degree of sensitivity.”
+Sponsors and marketers can’t market with a degree of sensitivity.

 “I think the IOC insisting this will move ahead, with such conviction, is insensitive and irresponsible given the state of humanity.”